Complex hypergeometric functions and integrable many-body problems: Elliptic hypergeometric equation

-Now it is clearly seen \cite{spi:thesis,spi:tmf} that the elliptic hypergeometric equation coincides with the eigenvalue problem \eqref{n1} under the following curious constraints.
+Now it is clearly seen \cite{spi:thesis,spi:tmf} that the elliptic hypergeometric equation \eqref{elldif} coincides with the eigenvalue problem \eqref{n1} under the following constraints (analogous observation was done by Komori).
 First, one has to redenote parameters $t_j$ in \eqref{n1} as $\ve_j$, then demand that $\ve_7=\ve_8/q$ and choose a special eigenvalue